OXID-eSales/graphql-catalogue-module/CONTRIBUTING.md

 - **Describe the exact steps which reproduce the problem** in as many details as possible
 - **Describe the behavior you observed**
 - **Explain which behavior you expected to see instead and why**
+- **Give us information about the shop and module's versions that were used**

 ### Suggesting Enhancements